Iagrah99/foodlogpro/README.md

 ## Project Overview

-**FoodLogPro** is a meal tracking application that allows users to log their meals for tea/dinner along with detailed attributes such as the meal name, recipe source, last eaten date, rating, and an image.
+**Dinner Diary** is a meal tracking application that allows users to log their meals for tea/dinner along with detailed attributes such as the meal name, recipe source, last eaten date, rating, and an image.
 Users can also view and manage account details while tracking meal-related statistics, such as total meals logged and their most frequently eaten meal.

-The hosted version can be found [here](https://foodlogpro.vercel.app/).
+The hosted version can be found [here](https://dinnerdiary.vercel.app/).

 ### Core Functionality
 - Users can log, edit, and delete meals with various attributes.